 You are a brand!
-Whatever skills you have to use in earning a living is part of what makes your brand unique.
-Therefore you need to build your brand.
+Whatever skills you have to use in earning a living are part of what makes your brand unique.
+Therefore, you need to build your brand.
 Here is how to use social media to build your personal brand.

 Build your social presence

-Based on your life and career goals start building your social presence.
-If you’ve not done so already (though I doubt it) create an account for a personal profile for yourself on Facebook, Twitter, LinkedIn and Google+ and start connecting with your friends and colleagues on these networks.
+Based on your life and career goals, start building your social presence.
+If you’ve not done so already (though I doubt it), create an account (personal profile) for yourself on Facebook, Twitter and LinkedIn and start connecting with your friends and colleagues on these networks.

 Follow the individuals and brands you love

 Whom do you love following on social media?
 What do they do that makes people engage and share their content?
 What makes us love some brands, and why are we so loyal to some but not others?

 According to this article, brand evangelists want others to use and appreciate the brands they love because they believe the brands will enhance others’ lives.

 In an age of facades with social media and technology, people want to believe in brands representing something authentic.
 Most times, the people and brands you love on social media aren’t just trying to sell you something; they care about your success!
 They have a story you can relate to, which is why you feel attracted to them.
 Whether it’s the founder’s or the company’s origin story, we often love brands whose story resonates with us.

 Learn to imbibe positive traits from the individuals and brands you love on social media.
 Try to emulate these brands by working hard to become a brand that other people will love.
 It is critical that you also establish the value that your brand provides your social media followers.
 Rather than rationalise why everybody will love your brand, challenge yourself to ask what “value” you are providing those who follow your brand on social media.

 Following the examples of the brands you love, build a narrative that reflects your brand and applies to your followers.
 Create a “reason” for people to want to rally round and follow your brand.